xmen4xp/graph-framework-for-microservices/docs/getting_started/Playground-OnePager.md

 ### 6.1 Export KUBECONFIG to Nexus Runtime

-The KUBECONFIG to export depends runtime being used in this playgroud.
+The KUBECONFIG to export depends runtime being used in this playground.

 ***Option 1***: If you running a K0s based Nexus runtime: